brianaydemir/criticalmaas-nbmg-import/README.md

 4. Copy `.env.template` to `.env`, and set all the keys.

-5. Scrape NBMG's website for maps to download.
+## Step 1: Scraping NBMG's website

+Run the following:

-       poetry run python3 -m macrostrat.nbmg_import.scrape > urls.txt
+    poetry run python3 -m macrostrat.nbmg_import.scrape > 10-scraped-maps.txt

-6. Run the download script, saving the output into a log file.
+Each line in `00-scraped-objects.txt` should be the JSON representation of a `MacrostratObject` describing a map to ingest.

+## Step 2: Download the maps

+Run the following:

-       xargs -a urls.txt -d "\n" poetry run python3 -m macrostrat.nbmg_import.download 2>&1 | tee -a download.log
+    poetry run python3 -m macrostrat.nbmg_import.download \

-   Check for errors.

-       grep -i error download.log

-   The maps downloaded from NBMG should be in `./tmp/download`.

-7. Run the registration script, saving the output into a log file.
+        --verbose \
+        --input 10-scraped-maps.txt \
+        --output 20-downloaded-maps.txt \
+        --errors 99-errors.txt

+This step and the ones below all follow the same basic structure:

+* The input file is a list of `MacrostratObject`s produced by the previous step.

+* The output file is a list of `MacrostratObject`s that were successfully processed by the step.

+* The errors file is a list of `MacrostratObject`s that encountered errors during processing.

+## Step 3: Register the maps

+Run the following:

-       poetry run python3 -m macrostrat.nbmg_import.register ./tmp/download/* 2>&1 | tee -a register.log
+    poetry run python3 -m macrostrat.nbmg_import.register \

-   Check for errors.

-       grep -i error register.log

-8. Run the integration script, saving the output into a log file.
+        --verbose \
+        --input 20-downloaded-maps.txt \
+        --output 30-registered-maps.txt \
+        --errors 99-errors.txt

+## Step 4: Integrate the maps

+Run the following:

-       poetry run python3 -m macrostrat.nbmg_import.integrate 2>&1 | tee -a integrate.log
+    poetry run python3 -m macrostrat.nbmg_import.integrate \

-   Check for errors.

-       grep -i error integrate.log
+        --verbose \
+        --input 30-registered-maps.txt \
+        --output 40-integrated-maps.txt \
+        --errors 99-errors.txt